agentrajat/reactapp-image-gallery/README.md

+# Image Gallery App

+This is an image gallery app which uses Pixabay API to search and display images.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses tailwindcss framework [tailwindcss](https://tailwindcss.com/).

+### Installing Tailwind CSS with Create React App

+To configure tailwindcss for react app, visit [https://tailwindcss.com/docs/guides/create-react-app](https://tailwindcss.com/docs/guides/create-react-app)

+### Setting up Pixabay account

+Create an account on [Pixabay](https://pixabay.com/) to generate an API key.
+Copy the API key in .env file.

 ## Available Scripts